 The Hiawatha Chamber and Visitors Bureau is teaming up with the Brown County Historical Society to offer some new events to make your Halloween experience even more haunting and fun!

-The HCVB and Historical Society are offering two separate cemetery tours and a Paranormal Night at the Museum to “haunt up” your Halloween!
+The HCVB and Historical Society are offering cemetery tours and a Paranormal Night at the Museum to “haunt up” your Halloween!

-Historic Cemetery Tour and Spirits Awaken Cemetery Tour: The groups have collaborated to add two sets of Cemetery Tours — the afternoon of Oct.
-12 and the evening of Oct.
-19 — to help celebrate the 105th Hiawatha Halloween Frolic.
+The groups have collaborated to add a Spirits Awaken Cemetery Tour on the evening of Oct.
+19 - to help celebrate the 105th Hiawatha Halloween Frolic.

 From the Ag Museum, the tours will proceed to Mt.
 Hope Cemetery, where participants might run into a few unexpected guests — “some of Hiawatha’s most beloved townspeople” from many years ago.
 From the Mt.
 Hope, the tour will travel through town to the Hiawatha Cemetery, where again, a few guests from Hiawatha’s past will be there to share their story with participants of the tour.